Skip to main content

 Within the first Hours hours after notification of an event, the Disaster Recovery Coordinator will take the following steps:

 The Disaster Recovery Coordinator will assess all damage to Company and its operations - including determination of all affected locations and resources.
 Special consideration should be made for all dependant systems and software which are not yet impacted by an event, but share a dependency with an impacted software or resource.
 The Disaster Recovery Coordinator will recover and consult all relevant Company Recovery Time Objective (RTO) and Company Recovery Point Objectives (RPO).
 The Disaster Recovery Coordinator will notify senior management and/or the proper Executives.

 The Disaster Recovery Coordinator will notify all support staff responsible for implementing this plan, recovery services - including all vendors who have responsibility for implementing the Company Business Continuity Plan (BCP).
 The Disaster Recovery Coordinator will make decisions regarding containing the damage from the disaster event and decide whether a recovery is to be enacted or whether back-up resources must be employed.

 Within the first Hours hours after notification of an event, the Disaster Recovery Coordinator will take the following steps:

 If the disaster event impacts Company customers, and upon successful contact with Senior Management or Executives - the Disaster Recovery Coordinator shall contact all Customer Support Managers to provide them with information concerning service restrictions, limitations or other downtime that may occur.
 The Disaster Recovery Coordinator shall notify all disaster recovery vendors, services or off-site storage providers as deemed necessary.
 The Disaster Recovery Coordinator will schedule all support staff or employees with disaster recovery duties and task them with recovery efforts.
 The Disaster Recovery Coordinator will schedule obtaining all relevant back-up data, software, manuals and other required resources.

 The Disaster Recovery Coordinator will contact all Managers, Supervisors or Department Heads impacted by the Disaster Event/.

 Within the first Hours hours after notification of an event, the Disaster Recovery Coordinator will take the following steps:

 The Disaster Recovery Coordinator will provide Senior Management and/or the proper Executives with an updated assessment, recovery progress report and an estimate/timeline for the recovery schedule.
 In the case of critical software and systems not immediately recoverable, the Disaster Recovery Coordinator shall have discretion to enact emergency funding up to Insert Amount of Disaster Recovery Funding to cover the procurement and acquisition of resources.
 Review all hardware and software support contracts and contact all vendors to alert them for emergency assistance, enactment of support contracts and service level agreements (SLAs) temporary license keys or to enact provisions of support agreements that may exist between the vendor and Company.

 Acquisition of back-up resources, if deemed necessary shall be proceeding at this time.
 Activation of alternate resources, sites, locations or other critical resource shall be proceeding at this time.
 All recovery and event logs shall have been secured.

 An alternate base of operations shall have been secured if deemed necessary.
 Company-wide communication is to be enacted, subject to Senior Management and/or Executive approval.
 Customer communication is to be enacted, subject to Senior Management and/or Executive approval.

 Within the first Hours hours after notification of an event, the Disaster Recovery Coordinator will take the following steps:

 The Disaster Recovery Coordinator will provide senior management and/or the proper Executives with an updated assessment, recovery progress report and an estimate/timeline for the recovery schedule.
 Begin installation and testing all hardware and critical components.
 Begin installation and testing all software and critical applications.
 Begin restoration or reloading of all critical or dependant data.

 Enact monitoring of all restored software and operation of software to verify data integrity and operational continuity.
 Coordinate with Customer Support Managers and Department Heads to confirm successful resumption of schedules and functionality of restore software and systems.

 Within Days days after successful restoration from an event, the Disaster Recovery Coordinator will take the following steps:

 The Disaster Recovery Coordinator will provide Senior Management and/or the proper Executives with an updated assessment and recovery progress report, noting any outstanding reduction in functionality, loss of data or an extended estimate/timeline for the recovery or such items subject to each relevant RPO.
 The Disaster Recovery Coordinator will also coordinate the evaluation and certification that each objective in the Company's RPO for a impacted business process has been met.
 Store all recovery logs.
+Provide to Senior Management and/or the proper Executives a Disaster Recovery Report (DRR).

+Upon successful restoration of all critical software and systems, Disaster Recovery Coordinator shall complete a new re-assessment of all systems and software associated with or relating to the recovery.
+Disaster Recovery Coordinator shall complete an assessment of all vendor performance.
 Disaster Recovery Coordinator shall complete an assessment of all support staff performance related to the recovery and enactment of the Software Disaster Recovery Plan.
 If recovery efforts included use off offsite or alternate locations, resources or vendors - Disaster Recovery Coordinator will work with Senior Management and/or Executives to outline a plan for restoration and normalization of usage of such assets and resources - including addition back-up (e.
-Allowing for back-ups for the back-ups in essence) resources to be deployed .

 7 Disaster Recovery Plan Testing